Iwakura Mission: United States

-On 23 December 1871 the mission sailed from Yokohama on the SS America (1869), bound for San Francisco.
-Arriving in San Francisco on 15 January 1872, the group travelled by train via Salt Lake City and Chicago eventually reaching Washington, D.C. on 29 February.
+On 23 December 1871 an expedition of 100 Japanese leaders, government officials, and students set sail for the West, (from Yokohama), on the SS America (1869), bound for San Francisco.
+Arriving in San Francisco on 15 January 1872, the group travelled by train via Salt Lake City and Chicago, eventually reaching Washington, D.C., on 29 February.
+The mission was to investigate Western nations to understand their socio-economic, political, and economic developments.
+Japan, like many other nations, was on the precipice of change.
+Industrialization ushered in technological innovation.
+It was a period of modernity that Japan embraced.
 The mission's stay in the United States was extended with an attempt to negotiate new treaty rights, a task that necessitated two members of the party to return to Japan to obtain necessary letters of representation.

 Members of the Iwakura Mission were keenly interested in observing schools and learning more about educational policy.
-Tours to schools, universities and industrial locations in Boston, New York and Washington, D.C. were made as a result.
+Tours to schools, universities and industrial locations in Boston, New York and Washington, D.C., were made as a result.

-Unsuccessful in their attempts to renegotiate the existing unequal treaties the party eventually set sail for the United Kingdom in August 1872.
+Unsuccessful in their attempts to renegotiate the existing unequal treaties, the party eventually set sail for the United Kingdom in August 1872.

 United Kingdom

 On 17 August 1872 the Iwakura Mission arrived at Liverpool on the Cunard steamer Olympus.
-Traveling to London via Manchester the party spent much of late August and early September in and around the capital inspecting political, academic and military institutions, visiting the British Museum, travelling on the newly constructed London Underground and attending musical concerts at the Royal Albert Hall.
+Traveling to London via Manchester, the party spent much of late August and early September in and around the capital, inspecting political, academic and military institutions, visiting the British Museum, travelling on the newly constructed London Underground and attending musical concerts at the Royal Albert Hall.
 After visits to the Royal dockyards at Portsmouth and a day visit to Brighton, the mission split into smaller groups to visit, among other places, Blair Atholl in the Highlands of Scotland, Edinburgh, the Yorkshire Dales and the industrial centers of Manchester, Glasgow, Edinburgh, Newcastle upon Tyne and Bradford.

 Iwakura Tomomi led the Manchester-Liverpool delegation.
 A visit that culminated on 7 October in a civic reception and banquet where toasts highlighted the leading role of the region in world manufacturing, technology and municipal administration.
-In Glasgow, as guests of Lord Blantyre, the delegation stayed at Erskine House and given tours of shipbuilding and steel fabrication facilities on banks of the River Clyde.
+In Glasgow, as guests of Lord Blantyre, the delegation stayed at Erskine House and were given tours of shipbuilding and steel fabrication facilities on banks of the River Clyde.

-In Newcastle upon Tyne the group arrived on 21 October staying in the Royal Station Hotel where they met the industrialist Sir William Armstrong.
+In Newcastle upon Tyne the group arrived on 21 October, staying in the Royal Station Hotel where they met the industrialist Sir William Armstrong.
 It had been ten years since the Bakufu mission had visited the town, but as a direct result of the visit significant new export orders were obtained for ships and armaments from Tyneside factories.

 The gentlemen were attired in ordinary morning costume and except for their complexion and the oriental cast of their features, they could scarcely be distinguished from their English companions.